aliceqin12/batch-python-paas-cloud-service-pool/README.md

 ## Running the Sample

-Execute python_tutorial_client.py and output should like below.
+Execute python_tutorial_client.py and see the output displayed as below.

 ![Execute  output](Images/a.png?raw=true)